 Factors to Consider When Using Polyjet 3D Technology

-With all these options on the table, it’s essential to understand which materials and processes are best for each product type.
+With all these options on the table, it’s essential to understand which materials and processes are best for each specific product type.
 So far, we have discussed the features and advantages of Polyjet printing, so let’s consider the four main questions to determine if Polyjet printing is suitable for you.

 How Will Your 3D Model Be Used?